jsdom/jsdom/Contributing.md

 To write such a test that, simply add a file in `test/api/`, following the surrounding conventions.
 Then, add it to the manifest at `test/index.js`.

-**To run all API tests:** `yarn test-api`
+**To run all API tests:** `npm run test-api`

-**To run a specific API test:** `yarn test-mocha test/api/from-file.js`
+**To run a specific API test:** `npm run test-mocha test/api/from-file.js`

 ### Older tests

 Although ideally you should not need to worry about this, there are some tests that are for legacy reasons not in the right format; they use Mocha, but really should be web platform tests.
 We're keeping them around for coverage until we can convert them.
-If you run `yarn test`, you will get the full test suite, including such old tests.
+If you run `npm test`, you will get the full test suite, including such old tests.

 ## Benchmarks

 This project cares about performance.
 There are a number of benchmarks that you can run.
 If you suspect your contribution has an impact on the performance of existing functionality, make sure you run the benchmarks before and after your change so that you can compare.

-**To run benchmarks:** `yarn benchmark`
+**To run benchmarks:** `npm benchmark`

 ## Issues